Skip to main content

 Why Starting Early Is Worth More Than Investing More

-This is the most counterintuitive insight in personal finance, and the numbers are stark.
+This is the most counterintuitive insight in personal finance.
 Compare two investors:

 Start at 25, stop at 35R2,00010 yearsR240,000~R4,100,000